 Governance participation is critical for ensuring decentralization, legitimacy, and responsiveness in DAOs.
 However, voter apathy (where members choose not to vote) can lead to governance centralization, low engagement, and decision-making dominated by a small group.
-Let’s explore why voter apathy occurs, its risks, and how DAOs can incentivize meaningful participation.

 Understanding Voter Apathy in DAOs